zedin27/C-Sharp-Playground/README.md

 ## TODO

 - [ ] Focus in game physics with Unity
+- [ ] Ask for HR help in the following: contract extension gym proof
 - [x] Create a vector math, transformation classes
+- [ ]
 - [ ] Practice virtual, abstract, and override methods
 - [ ] Restructure directories